 However, if you are able to do so, please feel free to donate more!
 Your generosity will help to ensure that this program continues for all of the other foxes and coyotes across the nation who need help and cannot find it locally.
 In addition, we are a full-service rescue and rehabilitation center located in Missouri.
 We provide hands-on help to dozens of coyotes and foxes each year who come into our center.
 All donated funds are directly applied to the hundreds of animals that we admit into our care each year when they are sick, injured, and/or orphaned.

 Yes, you can order the mange by mail program outside of Missouri & Illinois.
-This program is available for all 50 states and Canada!
-Orders received before 3pm CDT will be shipped the same business day.
+This program is available nationwide (except CA)!
+Orders received before 12 pm CST will be shipped the same business day.
 We ship using priority mail with the U.S. Postal Service and most packages are delivered to your home or business within 3 business days (within the 48 contiguous United States).
 Weather delays and USPS delays are outside of our control.
 Alaska & Hawaii destinations usually arrive within 7 days.
-Canadian shipments can take up to 15 days depending on delays within customs department on the USA or Canadian side.
+Canadian shipments can take up to 15 days depending on delays within the customs department on the USA or Canadian side.

 When It Happens: From September – November in the Midwest, it is ‘mange season’.
 We see a spike in the number of cases every year during this time frame.
 You will find many photos of mange on this website, but there are also some behavioral signs to watch for that act as confirmation that an animal is truly sick.